Battle of Tannenberg Line: 26 July

 On 26 July, pursuing the withdrawing Germans, the Soviet attack fell onto the Tannenberg Line before the vastly outnumbered Army Detachment Narwa had dug in.
 The Soviet Air Force and artillery covered the German positions with bombs and shells, destroying most of the forest on the hills.
-The Soviet 201st and 256th Rifle Divisions supported by the 98th Tank Regiment assaulted the positions of the SS Division Nordland, seizing the eastern side of the Orphanage Hill.
+The Soviet 201st and 256th Rifle Divisions supported by the 98th Tank Regiment assaulted the positions of the SS Division Nordland, seizing the eastern side of Orphanage Hill.

 27 July

 In the morning of 27 July the Soviet forces opened up another powerful artillery barrage on the Sinimäed.
 Anticipating an infantry attack, Steiner concentrated his few working armored vehicles, consisting of seven tanks.
 Units of the Nordland Division were placed between the two hills and the defense was completed by the Anti-Tank Company, 1st Estonian behind Nordland.

 Under Soviet pressure the German defense threatened to collapse.
 On 27 July Schörner arrived at the Sinimäed.
-He ordered an immediate recapture of the Orphanage Hill, demanding fanatical resistance from the soldiers.
+He ordered an immediate recapture of Orphanage Hill, demanding fanatical resistance from the soldiers.
 A meeting convened by von Scholz laid the tactics for the implementation of the orders.
 Immediately after the meeting, however, von Scholz was killed by a shrapnel splinter in front of the headquarters.